 LEVI - Lunar Economic Village Initiative

-This design project explores the design, zoning and visualization of the LEVI main settlement and mining outpost.
-More details are in the paper.
+This design project explores the architecture, zoning, systems integration, vehicle design, and visualization of the LEVI Main Settlement, Mining Outpost, and TREAD system.
+Additional technical detail is presented in the accompanying paper.

 Full project paper can be accessed here